-Pets are especially vulnerable during hurricanes — or any natural calamity, for that matter.
-Because your cats and dogs can't fend for themselves, make sure you include them in your plans because they’re also members of your family.
+Pets are especially vulnerable during hurricanes—or any natural calamity, for that matter.
+They wouldn’t know how to survive a hurricane on their own.
+Because your cats and dogs are also family members, don’t forget to include them in your plans.

-Check your local evacuation center if they allow animals.
+Ask your local evacuation center whether they allow animals.
 If not, consider staying with a friend or relative who can accommodate you and your pets.
 Another option is your bug out location.

-Don't forget to pack a pet BOB, too.
+Don’t forget to pack a hurricane preparedness kit for your pets, too.
 It should contain:

 The hurricane has arrived.
-By this time, you'll have evacuated to a safer area or hunkered down at home.
-If you're bugging in, there's really not much to do but to wait for the storm to blow over.
+By this time, you’ll have evacuated to a safer area or hunkered down at home.
+If you’re bugging in, there’s really not much to do in terms of hurricane survival but to wait for it to blow over.
 Here are a few safety precautions to follow:

-Keep posted for updates about the storm, either through radios, the TV, or the internet, if possible.
+- Keep posted for updates about the storm, either through radios or the internet, if possible.

-Hurricanes leave extensive damages in their wake.
+Hurricanes leave extensive damage in their wake.
 There could be flooding, debris, downed power lines, and water contamination.
 Even after the storm has passed, you should still exercise caution.
-Here's what you can do to stay safe after a hurricane:

 - Stay posted for weather updates.
-Heavy to moderate rainfall, flooding, and even landslides can occur even after the storm has passed.
-Do not go outside unless absolutely necessary.
+Heavy to moderate rainfall, flooding, and landslides can occur even after the storm.
+Hurricane survival 101—don’t go outside unless absolutely necessary.
 Wait for the go signal from the local officials.
 Depending on the storm’s severity, it can take a few days, a week, or more.

 - If you’ve evacuated to a temporary shelter, only go back when authorities have deemed it safe to do so.
 Do not enter your house if it’s still flooded or if you see significant structural damage.

-- If you smell a gas leak or see downed power lines, contact the authorities immediately.
+- Contact the authorities immediately if you smell a gas leak or see downed power lines.

 - Drive only if you have no other choice.
 Stay away from flooded areas, broken bridges, and the like.